 LONG STORY SHORT:

-Brian Floca is the author and illustrator of Moonshot: The Flight of Apollo 11, Lightship, and The Racecar Alphabet.
-He is the illustrator of the popular Poppy Stories series, by Avi; Ballet for Martha: Making Appalachian Spring, by Jan Greenberg and Sandra Jordan; and, most recently, Marty McGuire Digs Worms, by Kate Messner.
+Brian Floca is the author and illustrator of Locomotive, just published.
+He has also written and illustrated Moonshot: The Flight of Apollo 11, Lightship, and The Racecar Alphabet.
+He is the illustrator of the popular Poppy Stories series, by Avi; Ballet for Martha: Making Appalachian Spring, by Jan Greenberg and Sandra Jordan; and Marty McGuire Digs Worms!, by Kate Messner.
 His books have received three Robert F. Sibert Honor awards, an Orbis Pictus Award, a selection on The New York Times Best Illustrated Children's Books list, and a silver medal from the Society of Illustrators.

 Brian was born and raised in Temple, Texas.
 He graduated from Brown University and received his MFA from the School of Visual Arts.
 He lives in Brooklyn, New York.
 You can visit him online at brianfloca.com